Santa María, Paraguay

 Santa María de Fe is a town and district located in the Misiones Department in Paraguay, located about 15 km from the city of San Ignacio.

+History

+Father Emmanuel Berthot founded the town in 1647.

+The original church was destroyed by a fire in 1889.
+Fortunately, many paintings were able to be salvaged and can be admired today in the church and in the museum.
+In the museum there are many beautiful Baroque paintings and wooden sculptures on show.

+In 1787, Rev. José Agustín Molas was born in Santa María de Fe, one of the Catholic priests who took part in the independence revolution on 14 and 15 May 1811.
+Molas is remembered as one of the heroes who helped liberate Paraguay.

+The French explorer and botanist, Amado Aimé Bonpland was detained in Santa María until 1829.
+Whilst he was there, he taught the local population how to cultivate different plants and methods to produce candies and liquors.
+He married his wife María, a daughter of a cacique, with whom he had two children.

 Geography

 The district of Santa María de Fe is located in the Eastern Region of Paraguay.
-It's located 253 km south of Asuncion, the capital of the country, one arrives at Santa Maria, taking the National Route Number 1, and then taking a detour between the cities of San Ignacio and Santa Rosa.
+It's located 253 km south of Asunción, the capital of the country, one arrives at Santa Maria, taking the National Route Number 1, and then taking a detour between the cities of San Ignacio and Santa Rosa.

 Limits

 The district of Santa María is bordered by the following districts: